 Our service is personal, not automated, so if you are not sure which numbers to give, provide us with all you see on the outside of the casing and we will check them for you.

-Codes for Nissan factory-fitted radios require additional time to supply (we aim within 48 hrs) as they're obtained from a reliable third-party.
-It also means that the cost is a little higher than our standard price, at GBP 14.95.
+Codes for Nissan factory-fitted radios require additional time to supply (depending on the time of the request but within 12-24 hrs Monday-Friday) as most of these codes cannot be 'calculated' and are obtained from a Nissan partner.
+It also means that the cost is a little higher than our standard price, at £14.95.

-For Nissan, we usually require the radio's Part Number, Serial Number and the vehicle's VIN.
-To find the Part and Serial numbers you will need to pull the radio from the dashboard to read them from its chassis - this will be on a printed label, engraved on the metal case, or both.
+For Nissan CD/radios apart from the sat-nav units, we will require the radio's Part Number, Serial Number and the vehicle's VIN.
+To find the Part and Serial numbers you will need to pull the radio from the dashboard to read them from its chassis - this will be on a printed label or engraved on the metal case.
 Some of the units can be extracted using 'keys' - if this is the case with yours, you will see small slots each side of the faciaplate.
-Don't be tempted to try removing the radio another way or force it as you may damage the surrounding dashboard trim.
-The keys make it very easy - you can find them in motoring stores or online (there are 2 or 3 different types so ensure you buy the correct ones).
+Don't be tempted to remove the radio another way or force it as you may damage the surrounding trim.
+The keys make it very easy - you can find them in motoring stores or online (there are 2 or 3 types so ensure you buy the correct ones).

 Other Nissan units (those in the later versions of the Note, for example) are extracted by first prising off screw trim-covers and then unscrewing two or more screws, allowing the radio to then be released and pulled out.

 This independent website provides useful guidance on how to remove car radios and sat-nav units from vehicles.